Stephen J. Cloobeck

-Stephen J. Cloobeck (born October 26, 1961) is an American businessman and substantial political donor.
-He is the founder and former chairman and chief executive officer of the timeshare company Diamond Resorts.
+Stephen J. Cloobeck (born October 26, 1961) is an American businessman and the founder, former chairman, and chief executive officer of the timeshare company Diamond Resorts.
+He is a candidate for governor of California in the 2026 election.

 Early life

 In 1983, Cloobeck graduated from Brandeis University with a degree in Psychobiology.

 Business activity

 In April 2007, Cloobeck acquired the publicly traded company Sunterra Corporation and converted it into Diamond Resorts International.
 He is also the chairman of the board of the US Corporation for Travel Promotion.
 Cloobeck stepped down as chairman and chief executive officer of Diamond Resorts International when the company was purchased by Apollo Global Management, LLC in June 2016.

-Charitable and political activity
+Charitable activity

+Cloobeck supports charities and civic organizations including the Prostate Cancer Foundation, FasterCures, the Barack Obama Foundation, the Brent Shapiro Foundation for Drug Prevention, the Los Angeles Dodgers Foundation, the Los Angeles Dream Center, and various educational initiatives.
+To assist Diamond Resorts employees dealing with unexpected life events, Cloobeck founded the Diamond Resorts International Team Member Crisis Fund (now the Diamond Resorts International Foundation) in 2012.

 Cloobeck was chairman of the board of the Nevada Cancer Institute.
-In 2012, he endowed the "Stephen J. Cloobeck '83 Endowed Fellowship" at the Brandeis University International Business School.
+In 2012, he endowed the Stephen J. Cloobeck '83 Endowed Fellowship at the Brandeis University International Business School.
 He was a founder of the Brent Shapiro Foundation for Drug Awareness.
-He has also worked with a number of other charitable and educational groups.

-In 2007, Cloobeck publicly considered running for governor of Nevada, but instead purchased Sunterra.